 “After parting the curtains, he stared into the night.
 Not that there was anything to see.
 They were in a residential area of Fool’s Gold.
 Everyone was asleep.
 Nothing bad ever happened here.”

-I think what makes this town feel so cozy (aside from everyone and their mother falling in love) is that nothing bad ever happens in the town’s limits.
-Yes, there are darker background stories involving abusive fathers, war widows and career ending injuries but once a character comes into town they are protected and cared for by everyone else in the town.
+I think what makes this town feel so cozy (aside from everyone and their mother falling in love) is that nothing bad ever happens within the town’s limits.
+Yes, there are darker background stories involving abusive fathers, war widows and career-ending injuries but once a character comes to Fool’s Gold they are protected and cared for.

-My only criticism is at the Mallery tends to have her characters carry idiot balls a lot of the time to make a plot work.
+My only criticism is that Mallery tends to have her characters carry idiot balls to make a plot work.
 I was really annoyed by one where Dellina had to basically have Sam mansplain billing to her.
 Also at the last 11% Mallery throws in like two quick plot lines that threw off the perfect pacing.
-I think she was trying to really drive home the ‘look how nice everyone in town is’ and it felt heavy handed.
+I think she was trying to really drive home the ‘look how nice everyone in town is’ and it felt heavy0handed.